RodneyShag/Recording/readme.md

     - __Peak vs Root Mean Square (RMS)__ define how the compressor listens for peaks above the Threshold. `Peak` has the compressor respond to short peaks in a signal, while `RMS` is more subtle as it averages the intensity of a sound over a period of time.
 RMS is more tolerant of sudden peaks in intensity.
   - __Ratio__ - Ratio is the extent to which you want the compressor to reduce the intensity of anything above the level set by your Threshold.
 For example, if you have a signal 6dB above the threshold, a 3:1 Ratio will reduce it by 4dB, making it just 2dB above the threshold.
 A `Limiter` is when the Ratio is ∞:1.
 If using a limiter, make sure it's the last effect applied to the sound.
   - __Attack__ - time it takes for compressor to start compressing.
 A slower attack time lets the sound introduce itself before being shaped by the compressor.
   - __Release__ - time it takes for compressor to stop compressing.
-Can try to fit this timing to the rhythm of the song.
+Can try to fit this timing to the rhythm/tempo of the song, so the compression can stop right before the next beat.
 Some compressors have `Auto Release`, which decides the release time for you.
   - __Make-up gain__ - Compressing peaks lowers the signals volume. `Make-up gain` is a volume knob that raises it back up. `Auto gain` is an option on some compressors to do this automatically.
 - __Multiband compression__ lets you apply different compression settings to different frequency bands.
 This prevents one frequency band from triggering compression on all frequency bands.